filip-michalsky/SalesGPT/README.md

 # Our Vision: Build the Best Open Source AI Sales Agent

-We are building SalesGPT to power your best Autonomous Sales Agents.
+We are building SalesGPT to power your best AI Sales Agents.
 Hence, we would love to learn more about use cases you are building towards which will fuel SalesGPT development roadmap, so please don't hesitate to reach out.

 # Features